 ― Orson Scott Card, Ender’s Game

-To me, to destroy an enemy is NOT necessarily to hurt that person, but to destroy the role they play as an enemy in your life.
-By converting a person to a friend, you have essentially destroyed him as an enemy.
+To me, to destroy an enemy is not necessarily to hurt that person, but to destroy the role they play as an enemy in your life.
+By converting a person to a friend, you have essentially destroyed them as an enemy.
 I have lived this quote and that’s why it spoke so loudly to me as I watched the movie.

-True, unconditional forgiveness is an art that requires practice.
+True, Unconditional Forgiveness is an art that requires practice.
 I tried to forgive the three people I mentioned above many times before it finally took hold.
-Whenever I try to force forgiveness, especially when I misinterpret it as little more than “bestowing the grace of my tolerance onto a person that I have judged as having done something bad,” it doesn’t physically change anything.
+Whenever I try to force forgiveness, especially when I misinterpret it as little more than bestowing the grace of my tolerance onto a person that I have judged as being bad, it doesn’t physically change anything.
 It doesn’t produce a positive result.
-It’s just a word.
+It’s just a noisy string of words.
 It doesn’t actually work.
-I could say “I forgave him/her” but obviously by the fact that I still haven’t seen a miracle, the evidence says that I have not completely accepted who they are and have not yet decided to live my life my way and let them live theirs their way.
+I could say “I forgave him/her” but obviously by the fact that I still haven’t seen a miracle, the evidence says that I have not completely accepted who they are.
+It says that I have not yet decided to live my life my way and let them live theirs their way.
 For me, once I can successfully reach a point of complete acceptance, that is when the miracles fall like refreshing spring rain upon my life.

 This blog post isn’t meant to teach the art of forgiveness.
 Others have already written those books.
-My message is simply that unconditional forgiveness is worth practicing because it brings miracles.
+My message is simply that Unconditional Forgiveness is worth practicing because it brings miracles.
 Books and articles teaching the art of forgiveness are all over the bookstores and the internet, but be cautious of who you learn it from.
-Scores of religious sources teach it as if it is nothing more than being the “grace” part.
-If you forget that God said we are equal and that none of us are qualified to judge another as bad so we can grace them with our Godly forgiveness, then forgiveness is little more than a kind word that brings no physical miracles to your life.
+Scores of religious sources teach as if it is nothing more than gracing a bad person with your righteous tolerance.
+These religious zealots forget that their God calls us equal and that none of us are qualified to judge another as bad.
+So how can we grace them with our Godly forgiveness if we’re no better or worse than them?
+For these religious teachers, forgiveness is little more than a kind word that brings no physical miracles to life.
+They’ll tell you it does, but in practice you’ll be able to judge your own results.

-The reason unconditional forgiveness launches miracles from above is that unconditional forgiveness is the act of practicing unconditional love, which also happens to be the act of reuniting and bonding our lives and souls.
-Hate and judgment are the act of separating and isolating.
-God responds to love (connection), not to judgment (disconnection).
-And divine connection happens to be the reason we’re here in this life at all.
+The reason Unconditional Forgiveness launches miracles is because Unconditional Forgiveness is the practice of Unconditional Love.
+It is the physical act of reuniting and bonding souls.
+Hate and judgment are the act of separating.
+Isolating.
+Anthony isolated me from my peers.
+I connected myself back in when I unconditionally forgave who he and I both are.
+Miracles respond to love (connection), not to judgment (disconnection).
+Divine connection happens to be the reason we’re here in this life at all.
+We’re not six billion isolated souls.
+We are six billion connected fragments of one soul.

 Ultimately, I happen to know that I am as bad and as good as anyone I’ve ever needed to forgive.
-I recommend learning unconditional forgiveness from the perspective of learning to accept all life as equal life.
-Once you can forgive unconditionally, God, whose Love is also unconditional, will move in your life in ways you never expected He ever could.
+If I can love myself, I can love you.
+If I hate you, I hate myself.
+I recommend learning Unconditional Forgiveness from the perspective of learning to accept all life as equal life.